Sourdough bread is an old favorite that has recently risen in popularity.

 Summary: Follow the steps above to make your sourdough starter and first loaf of bread.
 There are many more recipes available, as well.

 Sourdough bread is a great alternative to conventional bread.
-Its lower gluten and phytate levels make it more nutritious and easier to digest.
+Its lower phytate levels make it more nutritious and easier to digest.

 Sourdough bread also seems less likely to spike your blood sugar levels, which makes it an option for those monitoring their blood sugar.